Ak7349/track_your_travel/README.md

 Modify the DataBase details -- to work in your local evironment

-$ npm app.js -- start thr application
+$ npm app.js -- start the application

 Optional
  Remove the DB and store user data in array.